pdx-robotics/Arduino_KHR-1/README.md

 ##### Yaw: (not needed for KHR-1)
 - Aircraft: nose left or right about an axis running up and down
-- Humanoid: face left or right about an ais running up and down
+- Humanoid: face left or right about an axis running up and down